-In order to comply with the requirements of the B-BBEE Act, the B-BBEE Amendment Act and the subsequent B-BBEE Regulations, in terms of which all JSE listed companies are required to submit an annual compliance report to the B-BBEE Commission, Peregrine Holdings has undertaken a separate verification audit.
-The annual compliance report for the year ended 31 March 2017 is based on Peregrine Holdings’ B-BBEE certificate, which takes into account that Peregrine Holdings has no employees and is merely a holding company, including the holding company of offshore entities to which B-BBEE is not applicable.
+In addition, in order to comply with the requirements of the B-BBEE Act, the B-BBEE Amendment Act and the subsequent B-BBEE Regulations, in terms of which all JSE listed companies are required to submit an annual compliance report to the B-BBEE Commission, Peregrine Holdings has undertaken a separate verification audit.
+The annual compliance report for the year ended 31 March 2018 is based on Peregrine Holdings’ B-BBEE certificate, which takes into account that Peregrine Holdings has no employees and is merely a holding company, including the holding company of offshore entities to which B-BBEE is not applicable.
 Click here for the annual compliance report and B-BBEE certificate.

-The GTF comprises member representation of the major subsidiaries (by headcount) within Peregrine (and, since 1 April 2016, Java Capital) and functions as a discussion group and an advisory body to the Board.
-The relevance and importance of the GTF is amplified by the fact that it is a specific discussion point for all subsidiaries at a Board level, and jointly controlled entities.
-Members of the GTF include Executive Directors (including the Chief Executive Officer), the Citadel Human Capital Director, a representative of Nala and representatives from other companies within the Group.
-The key objective is to drive and address all elements of the B-BBEE scorecard in the spirit of authentic transformation.
-The Board assumes responsibility for the dialogue on transformation and diversity between employees and management.
+The GTF comprises member representation of the major subsidiaries (by headcount) within Peregrine (as of 1 April 2016 it included Java Capital) and functions as a discussion group as well as an advisory body to the Board.
+The relevance and importance of the GTF is highlighted by the fact that its agenda is a specific discussion point at a Board level, for all subsidiaries and Java Capital.
+Members of the GTF include Executive Directors (including the Chief Executive Officer), the Citadel Human Capital Director, a representative from Nala and representatives from other companies within the Group.
+The GTF’s key objective is to drive and address all elements of the B-BBEE scorecard in the spirit of authentic transformation.
+With input from the GTF, the Board then assumes responsibility for the dialogue on transformation and diversity between employees and management.

 - Employment Equity;